It takes less than 60 seconds to make a first impression. This probably isn’t a news flash to you, is it? We’ve all heard this statistic before.

 Is this person smart, kind, wise?
 Trustworthy?
 Someone I’d like to get to know better?

 Whatever situation you’re in- job interview, neighborhood party, PTA meeting, work conference-it’s always smart to do your best to make a great first impression.
+Teach this one social skill to your children and they will always set themselves apart from their peers (in a good way!).

 In this post, I’m going to give you my #1 tip for how to make a great first impression.
 Are you ready?
 Pay Attention.